hsdmr/base/README.md

-# Base framework
+# Base library for Hasdemir Framework

-Minimum stable version of lightweight mvc framework